Quansight-Labs/ndindex/docs/multiaxis-indices.md

 ```

 You are also allowed to put indices before the ellipsis.
 The indices before
-the ellipsis will select the axes at the beginning of the array, and the
+the ellipsis will select the first axes of the array, and the indices after it
-indices at the end will select the axes at the end.
-The ellipsis automatically
+will select the last axes.
+The ellipsis automatically skips all intermediate
-skips all intermediate axes.
-For example, to select the first element of the
+axes.
+For example, to select the first element of the first axis and the last
-first axis and the last element of the last axis, we could use
+element of the last axis, we could use

 ```py
 >>> a[0, ..., -1]